realdennis/commits/README.md

 # commits
 Generate commits using github/actions, you can generate by using this template and configure + running on workflow!

-No need for coding
+No coding required

-No need for install / run on local
+No need to install or run on local

 <div align="center">